 Truthfully, the drink itself doesn’t have any particularly thematic connection to the classic book and film, but it is a flavorful, fruity cocktail that’s perfect for a warm summer day.

-Ingredients for a Tequila Mockingbird
+How to Make a Tequila Mockingbird

 - 2 ounces of tequila